ptheru/aws-serverless-microservices-lambda-power-tuning/README.md

 For a user-facing API, I would also consider the end-to-end latency objective before selecting the final configuration.
 The next validation step would be to select a memory setting and repeat the same Postman test under identical conditions.
 That would produce a controlled before-and-after comparison of average latency, P95, P99, throughput, and error rate.

-The current screenshots do **not** represent a controlled before-and-after comparison.
-The 389 ms Postman value is end-to-end response time under load, while the Power Tuning graph reports Lambda invocation duration during a separate test.

 ## AWS Well-Architected alignment

 This experiment supports two pillars of the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html):